Scarlett100/cicd_app/images2/README.md

 mmm

-- make a change locally then push to ensure the job is
+- make a change locally then push to ensure the job is just chck

 # References